Forgetfulisak/palindromEE/README.md

 # Palindrom EE

 Coding-exercise for interview with Amedia.
-This web-app allows you to create/read/update/delete users, and check if their first/last name are palindromes.
+This crud-app allows you to create/read/update/delete users, and check if their first/last name are palindromes.

 ## Build